-Five lenses every indoor photographer must have in their kit.
+There are five lenses I believe every indoor photographer must have in their kit.
 It doesn’t matter whether you shoot Canon or Nikon, or whether you shoot crop or full frame.
-These five are a must have for capturing emotion and action in low light.
+These five are must haves for capturing emotion and action in low light.
 If you’re still using a variable speed, package zoom lens then I implore you to consider purchasing at least one high-speed lens.
 Both Canon and Nikon offer an identical lineup of fast glass.
-In this article I want to focus on five different lenses.
-Three prime lenses and two zoom lenses.
+In this article I want to focus on five different lenses: three prime lenses and two zoom lenses.

 The intent of this article is not to argue the importance of fixed verses zoom lenses, nor is it to examine the pros and cons of each.
 It is intended to look at how a professional chooses and uses the best lens for the situation.
 Event photography, especially wedding photography, incorporates a mixture of both technical and creative photographic opportunities.
 It doesn’t matter if you shoot traditional or journalistic you will use techniques and compositions from both schools of thought.

 For any work indoors the first thing a photographer will consider is the speed of the lens.
 Anything under f/2.8 is too slow for professional work.
 Even with the advent of relatively noise free high ISO camera sensors a professional must know that they got the shoot.
 You do not want to be concerned with motion blur or camera shake while great photographs pass by.